DarthPestilane/easytcp/README.md

 ## Introduction

-`EasyTCP` is a light-weight and less painful TCP server framework written in Go (Golang), featured with:
+`EasyTCP` is a light-weight and less painful TCP server framework written in Go (Golang) based on the standard `net` package.

+✨ Features:

 - Non-invasive design
 - Pipelined middlewares for route handler